ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 * Composition - Principals possessing different Roles can be combined into a singleton Principal possessing the union of Roles.
 Message flows between combined Principals is uninteresting.
 * Decomposition -  A singleton Principal possessing multiple Roles can be divided into multiple Principals.

+# Privacy Considerations

+The conveyance of Evidence and the resulting Attestation Results reveal a great deal of information about the internal state of a device.
+In many cases the whole point of the Attestation process is to provided reliable evidence about the type of the device and the firmware that the device is running.
+This information is particularly interesting to many attackers: knowing that a device is running a weak version of a the firmware provides a way to aim attacks better.

+Just knowing the existence of a device is itself a disclosure.

+Conveyance protocols must detail what kinds of information is disclosed, and to whom it is exposed.

 # Security Considerations

 Evidence, Verifiable Assertions and Attestation Results SHOULD use formats that support end-to-end integrity protection and MAY support end-to-end confidentiality protection.